Monday, July 31, 2017

-Summer Under the Stars 2017: An Introduction and Catalog
+Summer Under the Stars 2017: Some Thoughts

 It is my immense pleasure to note that I will once again participate in Journey In Classic Film Summer Under the Stars Blogathon.